 10. Food Exploration

-Kathmandu is home to Newari people, locals of the city.
-Their ethnic food is so popular that you can find the chains of Newari foods franchises all over the city.
-Most of these food comprises meat products, but they also serve non meat products to vegans.
+Kathmandu is home to Newari people and locals of the city.
+Their ethnic food is so popular that you can find chains of Newari food franchises all over the city.
+Most of these food comprises meat products, but they also serve non-meat products to vegans.
 These foods are affordable and worth giving a taste.

 You can sit in a cafe in Kathmandu and eat some pizza.
 But to give a new taste to your tongue, you should continue your food exploration.
 Visit Bhaktapur for the famous JUJU, the king of curd.
 This curd is so premium that it remains intact even if the bowl breaks into pieces.
 It comes at an affordable price and is a mandatory food in Kathmandu.